-On June 11, Illinois officially reached Phase 5, meaning an end of nearly all of the state’s COVID restrictions.
-Since June 11, there are no capacity limits for bars, restaurants, gyms or other large venues and no social distancing requirements.
+On June 11, Illinois officially reached Phase 5, meaning an end of nearly all of the state’s COVID-19 restrictions.
+Since June 11, there are no capacity limits for bars, restaurants, gyms or other large venues (including casinos with Illinois sportsbooks) and no social distancing requirements.

 "I invite all Illinoisans to feel the hope and joy of this moment while also recognizing that this pandemic is still very present for the world at large,” Gov. JB Pritzker said in a statement.
 “As we take this next step forward, let's do so with a renewed commitment to empathy, to community, and to making each day together count.
 You did it, Illinois."